IlyaIbragimov/horror_pool/README.md

 ---

 ## ⚠️ Known Limitations / TODO
-- No unit tests yet
+- unit tests in progress (for now only MovieServiceImpl is covered)
-- No Swagger/OpenAPI docs
-- No Docker support

 ---

 ## 🧪 Testing
+Run unit tests (you need PostgreSQL running with valid credentials in application.properties):
 ```
 mvn test
 ```